Projection onto the Cosparse Set is NP-Hard: Conclusions

 \section{Conclusions}

 Theorem~\ref{thm:ProjNP} and Corollary~\ref{cor:ProjArgNP} show that no polynomial algorithm to compute the projection onto the set of $k$-cosparse vectors can exist unless \P$=$\NP.

 In theoretical algorithmic applications of the Euclidean $k$-cosparse projection operation \eqref{prob:ProjOptArg} in \cite{GNGD11,GNEGD12}, it had so far been assumed that the projection problem ($k$-CoSP$_2$) can be approximated efficiently.
-While Remark~\ref{rem:approximation} refutes this assumption to a certain degree, it is not clear whether other (general polynomial-time) approximation algorithms exist that may still be useful in practice despite exhibiting theoretical running time bounds that depend exponentially on (at least) the approximation quality~$1/\epsilon$.
+While our result refutes this assumption to a certain degree (cf. Remark~\ref{rem:approximation}), it is not clear whether other (general polynomial-time) approximation algorithms exist that may still be useful in practice despite exhibiting theoretical running time bounds that depend exponentially on (at least) the approximation quality~$1/\epsilon$.

 Moreover, as for most NP-hard problems, there are specific instances which are known to be much easier to handle than the general case.
 For instance, when $\Omeg$ is the identity (or, more generally, a unitary) matrix, hard-tresholding---i.e., zeroing all but the $k$ entries with largest absolute values---achieves the projection onto the $k$-cosparse set w.r.t. any $\ell_p$-norm.
-Other examples include the Euclidean case ($p=2$) when $\Omeg$ is the 1D finite difference operator or the 1D fused Lasso operator, respectively: the projection is then achieved using dynamic programming \cite{GNEGD12}.
+Other examples include the Euclidean case ($p=2$) when $\Omeg$ is the 1D finite difference operator or the 1D fused Lasso operator, respectively: The projection is then achieved using dynamic programming \cite{GNEGD12}.

 For the problem \textsc{MinULR}$_0^=$ (or its minimization variant, respectively), strong non-approximability results were derived in \cite{ABSS93,AK95,AK98}; for instance, it cannot be approximated within any constant unless \P$=$\NP.
-However, these results do not carry over to the $k$-cosparse projection problem, since the objectives differ: in the optimization version of \textsc{MinULR}$_0^=$, we wish to minimize the number $K$ of violated equalities, while in \eqref{prob:ProjOpt}, the goal is minimizing the distance of $\z$ to a given point (under the \emph{constraint} that the number of nonzeros in $\Omeg\z$ does not exceed~$K$).
+However, these results do not carry over to the $k$-cosparse projection problem, since the objectives differ: In the optimization version of \textsc{MinULR}$_0^=$, we wish to minimize the number $K$ of violated equalities, while in \eqref{prob:ProjOpt}, the goal is minimizing the distance of $\z$ to a given point (under the \emph{constraint} that the number of nonzeros in $\Omeg\z$ does not exceed~$K$).
 Thus, despite the link between the two problems exploited in the proof of Theorem~\ref{thm:ProjNP}, (hypothetical) approximation guarantees for this distance unfortunately do not yield any (non-)approximability statements for~\eqref{prob:ProjOpt} by means of those for~\textsc{MinULR}$_0^=$.

 Thus, it remains a challenge to find (practically) efficient approximation schemes for the $k$-cosparse projection problem~\eqref{prob:ProjOpt}, or to establish further (perhaps negative) results concerning its approximability.
 Other open questions are the complexity of~\eqref{prob:ProjOpt} for $0<p\leq 1$, or containment in {\NP} of~\eqref{prob:ProjOptDec} for $p\in\N\setminus\{1,2\}$, cf. Remarks~\ref{rem:proofNotFor_pEQ1} and~\ref{rem:NPcompleteness}.